fernandezfran/thesis/README.md

 + Workshop on scientific programming techniques. _Córdoba, Argentina_.
 Jul 15–26, 2019.

-## Instructions to generate the thesis
+## Instructions to compile the thesis

 To install all the requirements needed for the compilation of the thesis in a minimal installation (i.e. not the full `texlive` installation), run in a